Dental Implants – Eugene, OR

 Dental implants are a treatment designed to replace missing teeth.
-They are a revolutionary alternative to dentures and bridges, using small titanium posts that are surgically implanted into your jawbone.
+They are a revolutionary alternative to dentures and dental bridges, using small titanium posts that are surgically implanted into your jawbone.
 As you heal from surgery, the bone fuses to the posts, stabilizing the implants in your jaw.
-The posts are then used to support ceramic crowns, which are used to replace the visible portions of your missing teeth.
+The posts are then used to support ceramic dental crowns, which are used to replace the visible portions of your missing teeth.

 The 4-Step Dental Implant Process